Non-Hermitian Josephson junctions with four Majorana zero modes: Conclusions

 \section{Conclusions}

 In conclusion, we have investigated phase-biased Josephson junctions with four Majorana zero modes under the effect of non-Hermiticity due to their coupling to normal leads.
 We have demonstrated that these non-Hermitian Josephson junctions host second order exceptional points entirely controlled by the interplay between the Josephson effect and an asymmetric amount of non-Hermiticity.
 In particular, we have shown that a finite non-Hermiticity applied either on the inner or outer Majorana zero modes is sufficient to realize stable exceptional points between the lowest Andreev bound states, while a stronger non-Hermiticity is able to further induce exceptional points between the first excited Andreev states.
-Interestingly, the formation of these Andreev exceptional points also enables the emergence of zero real energy lines connecting them, akin to bulk Fermi arcs \cite{doi:10.7566/JPSCP.30.011098,PhysRevB.107.104515,PhysRevB.97.041203,PhysRevB.99.165145,kozii2017} but here driven by the effect of non-Hermiticity on the Josephson effect.
+As a result, these Andreev exceptional points form even when there exist a finite overlap between Majorana wavefunctions.
+Interestingly, the formation of Andreev exceptional points also enables the emergence of zero real energy lines connecting them, akin to bulk Fermi arcs \cite{doi:10.7566/JPSCP.30.011098,PhysRevB.107.104515,PhysRevB.97.041203,PhysRevB.99.165145,kozii2017} but here driven by the effect of non-Hermiticity on the Josephson effect.
 This makes non-Hermiticity a powerful way for manipulating Andreev bound states in Josephson junctions.
 We have further shown that the obtained Andreev exceptional points and their zero-energy bands produce measurable local and nonlocal spectral signatures, which can be exploited for detecting the reported non-Hermitian Josephson phenomena.
+We anticipate that the obtained Andreev exceptional points are expected to be robust against sources of disorder that preserve the underlying particle-hole symmetry of class $D^{\dagger}$ \cite{PhysRevX.9.041015,PhysRevLett.123.066405}.
 Since exceptional points are directly tied to non-Hermitian topology \cite{OS23,PhysRevX.9.041015,PhysRevLett.123.066405}, our findings unveil the realization of topologically protected phenomena controlled by the Josephson effect and non-Hermiticity.